walnuthq/madara-docs/docs/quickstart/use_devnet.md

 ## Configure your account and signer

-Before you can interact with the network you need an account.
+Before you can interact with the network, you need an account.
 Luckily, running the devnet gives you a few ready accounts and their respective private keys.
 This is only possible because the network is a fresh network and you have full control over it - in real networks you need to get an account by different means.

 However, to use these accounts with Starknet tooling, they must be stored in the correct format.